Skip to main content

 • Maximum number of failed login attempts until an account is locked for 30 minutes: 6

-For most organizations, Salesforce has integrated MFA into the B2C Commerce login experience and MFA can’t be disabled.
-If MFA hasn’t been enforced for your organization, Salesforce strongly recommends that you enable it on your own.
-There are two options:
+For most organizations, Salesforce has integrated MFA into the Agentforce B2C Commerce login experience and you can’t disable MFA.
+If MFA isn’t enforced for your organization, Salesforce strongly recommends that you enable it.
+There are two options.

-• Select MFA enabled for all users in the organization to turn on MFA for everyone who logs in to B2C applications.
+• Select MFA enabled for all users in the organization to turn on MFA for everyone who logs in to Agentforce Commerce for B2C apps.

 To disable MFA for a role, click the trash bin icon next to the role.